Fort de Cormeilles-en-Parisis: History

-A 1911 project proposed a 75mm gun turret and two machine gun turrets, as well as a protected 155mm gun battery, never realized.
-In 1914 the fort was equipped with 75mm anti-aircraft guns to counter Zeppelin raids against Paris.
-The anti-aircraft artillery was upgraded in the early 1930s with four new 75mm guns, replaced by German 20mm guns during German occupation.
+A 1911 project proposed a 75 mm gun turret and two machine gun turrets, as well as a protected 155 mm gun battery, never realized.
+In 1914 the fort was equipped with 75 mm anti-aircraft guns to counter Zeppelin raids against Paris.
+The anti-aircraft artillery was upgraded in the early 1930s with four new 75 mm guns, replaced by German 20 mm guns during German occupation.

 After 1940 the fort was used by the German occupiers as an ammunition depot for the German navy.
 Following World War II the fort was used to lodge members of the French Forces of the Interior (FFI), then as a prison until 1956.
 From 1956 the fort was used as lodging for prison workers at nearby facilities, such as the Prison de Fresnes.
 Housing was built on the surface of the fort, and the complex featured a nursery school.
 The last families, principally North Africans and the family of the fort's keeper, left the fort at the beginning of the 1970s.
 From 1965 to 1997 the fort was used as a commando training center.

 The Fort de Cormeilles is now the property of the Green Space Agency of the Île-de-France regional government.
 Preservation work is in the hands of the Association des Amis du Fort de Cormeilles, a volunteer group, which encourages the use of the facility by artists and by television and movie studios.
 Public visits are available every month and on special occasions.